robotronik/Libopencm3_STM32F4_Guide/README.md

         timer_clear_flag(TIM, TIM_SR_CCIF);
         ```

-7. You are now intimate with timer, **Party Very Hard**
+7. You are now *intimate* with timer, **Party Very Hard**

 **Bonus**: Using only one timer we can only have one period but we can have multiple routine called per period.
-Using multiple OC and modifying the oc_value of each channel we can schedule some routine every period.
+Using multiple OC and modifying the oc_value of each channel, we can schedule some routine every period.

 Setup different OC in `timer_setup_interrupt()` and check the different flags in the ISR.

 ## Incoming Part about memory and the possibility to store values in the ROM